UniversalDependencies/UD_Greek-Lesbian/README.md

   * Updated several lemmas for improved consistency.
   * Added information about phonological intradialectal variants in the MISC column in cases where a common lemma is used for different surface realizations.
   * Updated the annotation of punctuation to ensure consistency across the treebank.
+* 2026-03-09 v2.17
+  * Updated the annotation of fixed expressions to ensure consistency with the UD Greek-GUD treebank.

 <pre>